 The food was cheap and delicious.
 The weather was hot and humid.
 The scenery was unlike anything I have ever seen…

-Southeast Asia is a hell of a place to vacation.
+Southeast Asia is one hell of a place to vacation.

 Please excuse any inside jokes and the mini blooper reel at the end.
 Enjoy!

-I’m working here as a teacher but if I’m doing one thing here in Korea – it’s learning.
-There’s always a new word, new food, new cultural observation that I could write an entire post about.
-I have so much material to write about but there are just as many reasons why it’s difficult to write this blog while living abroad.
+I’m working as a teacher, but if I’m doing one thing here in Korea, it’s learning.
+There’s always a new word, new food or new cultural observation that could inspire an entire 20-page essay.
+I have so much material to write about but all of that inspiration is certainly a distraction from putting pen to paper.

 Some days when I wake up, I forget that I live in Korea.
 A few weeks ago I was particularly groggy in the morning and It wasn’t until I walked down the hall and found myself brushing my teeth next to a seven-year-old Korean boy that I remembered, “Oh yeah…I live in Korea now.”